 The Sacramento Bike Hikers provide financial and in-kind support to many local cycling-related organizations.
 In addition to annual monetary donations and volunteering at American River Parkway Foundation events, we are a financial sponsor of Mile Marker 12 North on the bike trail.
-Other 501(3)c and nonprofit organizations that benefit from our help include: Project Hero, Sacramento Area Bicycle Association (SABA), 50 Bikes for 50 Kids, and the Bicycle Kitchen.
+Other 501(3)c and nonprofit organizations that benefit from our help include: Sacramento Children's Home, Project Hero, Sacramento Area Bicycle Association (SABA), 50 Bikes for 50 Kids, and the Bicycle Kitchen.
+Community organizations to which the club recently made financial donations are shown at the bottom of the page.

 Project Hero (Ride to Recovery)